williamidt/flutter_go_mobile/README.md

 I created this app to testing running go code into Flutter.
 I tested and running Okay!

-See below step to running
+What did i do?

-1. go code is into folder gomobilelib  (if would you like see gomobile.go)
+1. i created go code is into folder gomobilelib  (if would you like see gomobile.go)
 2. i created folder libs into android/app/src/main and copied file to folder gomobilelib.aar
-2. i configured the library into build grade /android/app/buil.grade
+2. i configured the library into build grade /android/app/build.grade

 repositories {
     flatDir {